What is the Micro-Certificate in Environmental Metrics for Sustainability Reporting?

 What Will You Learn?

-- Sustainability Reporting & ESG Fundamentals: Gain a strong foundation in ESG principles, reporting frameworks, carbon footprint measurement (Scope 1, 2, 3).
+- Sustainability Reporting & ESG Fundamentals: Gain a strong foundation in ESG principles, reporting frameworks, and carbon footprint measurement (Scope 1, 2, and 3).

 - ESG Principles in Agribusiness: Obtain knowledge of ESG principles and climate risk in the agribusiness context.